guilherme-pohlmann/Origin-Backend-Take-Home-Assignment/readme.md

 a `customer` and a `riskProfile` and returns a new (immutable) `riskProfile` based on its own logic.

 #### Insurance
-This layer contains de business logic for calculating the `Risk Profile` for all the lines of insurance.
+This layer contains the business logic for calculating the `Risk Profile` for all the lines of insurance.
 Here are implemented all the `Rules` for the lines of insurance and each line of insurance has its own `Domain Service`, responsible for aggregating the rules for that line.